andresemartinez/dotfiles/README.md

 # Dotfiles

-My personal configuration files for unix based systems.
+My personal configuration files for GNU/Linux systems.

-## Configuration
+## Description

-To replace them easily run the `dotfiles` script.
-It will replace the files on your home directory with symlinks to the ones in the folder.
+In this repo I keep track and backup my dotfiles.
+When I'm setting up a new

-## Requirements
+environment I usually clone this repo and use the `dotfiles` script to create

-The `dotfiles` script is made in Python 3.
+links to the files in my home directory.